Shopping Cart

 I felt like all was lost.
 There was nowhere to turn and no coming back.

-And then a charity stepped in and
+And then a charity stepped in and gave me a small grant.

 I was given $15,000 through the Red Cross Bushfire Appeal.
 This was money that had been put into tins all over the country by people like you, and it gave me a glimpse of light at the end of a very dark tunnel.
 So, in the spirit of the hundreds of thousands of Aussies who helped me get back on my feet, I decided to start a wine business that gives back.